l0g0l/patientmanager/README.md

 -Create the architecture of the solution, and take charge of its implementation.
 -Develop the frontend with React js and the backend with node+express.
 -The application must be responsive.
--Choose the appropriate database (SQL or NoSQL) for each app depending on the data model required, in that case MongoDB deployed in Atlas
+-Choose the appropriate database (SQL or NoSQL) for each app depending on the data model required, in that case MongoDB deployed in Atlas.
+-Responsive
 -Version control management with GiT